 When evaluating a policy, the main thing to do is to read through the policy wording and ensure you understand how the policy works.
 There are a few high level details you can look for to help identify whether the policy is going to be suitable.

-First, look at whether the policy has an excess.
-It’s incredibly frustrating for a landlord if they think they have rent protection but find they’re actually going to lose a month’s rent because they need to make an excess payment - particularly if they’re paying a mortgage on their rental property and have to dip into their own funds to make a mortgage payment - something that could have been prevented easily by choosing a nil-excess policy.
+It’s incredibly frustrating for a landlord if they think they have a rent guarantee policy but find they’re actually going to lose a month’s rent because they need to make an excess payment - particularly if they’re paying a mortgage on their rental property and have to dip into their own funds to make a mortgage payment - something that could have been prevented easily by choosing a nil-excess policy.

 How soon will the insurance provider will make payments

 Some policies will pay nothing further as the property has been returned whilst others will pay from 50% up to 75% of rent for a number of months after vacant possession.

 The small print is important - some policies might stipulate that they will only pay once the property is remarketed, which means that landlords might not get compensation until a month after vacant possession.

 Given a landlord will likely need to invest some time and money in the property before it can be remarketed, they could be facing a loss.
 It’s also worth considering, once on the market, how long the property will be available as any payments will cease once a new tenant is found, which would also minimise the benefit.

 Check what's included in the legal expenses package

 Most rent protection insurance policies include legal expenses as standard, but the amount of cover can vary from as little as £2,500 to as much as £100,000.
 Legal expense cover is there to facilitate the eviction of non-paying tenants in a worst-case scenario.